 “Around 400 students are taking summer get ahead every year, and the overwhelmingly majority are taking social sciences,” said AP World History teacher Shawn Peters.
 “You can’t expect kids to be civic minded and ‘global citizens’ when they are not even learning history.”

-The amount of students enrolling into AP social sciences such as AP World History, AP United States History, and AP Government has also deteriorated due to a larger portion of Gabrielino students taking summer social sciences.
+Beyond social science classes, the amount of students enrolling into AP social sciences such as AP World History, AP United States History, and AP Government has also deteriorated due to a larger portion of Gabrielino students taking summer social sciences.
 Many high achieving students view summer social science courses as an easy way out of their AP counterparts, missing out on valuable opportunities to develop skills, including understanding societal development and comparative analysis, which are typically a part of AP social science coursework.

 “I used to teach six AP United States History periods, and now I am down to three,” shared AP United States History teacher Kathleen Monahan.
 “AP and year long classes allow for a fuller understanding of the material.
 AP specifically prepares students for college level social science work, which every student will need to do in order to graduate college.
 Students in AP benefit much more, as they take on college level social studies work and build those skills early in a much more supportive high school setting.”